Jon Scheyer: Rio Grande Valley Vipers (2011)

 Scheyer played on the Miami Heat's 19-man 2010 NBA Las Vegas Summer League team.
 He hit the game-winning shot in the team's first game.
-In the team's second game, however, in mid-July, he was poked in the eye by Golden State's Joe Ingles.
+In the team's second game, however, in mid-July, he was poked in the eye by Joe Ingles of the Golden State Warriors.
 He suffered a serious, life-changing right eye injury.
 He needed five stitches to close a cut to his right eyelid, his eye's optic nerve was injured, and he suffered a tear in its retina, which was surgically reattached.

 Sidelined initially with an eye patch and incapacitating headaches, he ultimately returned to the court wearing protective goggles to protect his eyes.
 Maccabi Tel Aviv coach David Blatt also approached Scheyer about playing in Europe.

 On September 22, 2010, Scheyer accepted a training camp invitation with the NBA's Los Angeles Clippers.
 Coach Vinny Del Negro observed:

 He just knows how to play, and that's a basketball skill.
 He's got such a nice feel for the game, and works so hard.
 There's not much maintenance with him.
 He doesn't make a lot of mistakes.
 This is a good chance to take a long look, and see what he can do here.

 On October 9, he was waived.
 After some additional time off to recover from his injury, on February 17, 2011, Scheyer signed a contract with the Rio Grande Valley Vipers, the Houston Rockets D-League team, which had 16 games left in their season.
 He had turned down several offers from overseas, and offers from other D-League teams.

 Scheyer said his eye had healed from the traumatic injury that he suffered in the NBA Summer League.
 On March 14, he had a D-League career-high 21 points and 7 assists against Sioux Falls Skyforce, the next night he broke those personal records with 24 points and 8 assists, and four nights later he scored a new career-high 27 points which included five three-pointers.
 In 24 regular and post-season games, he averaged 13.1 points, 4.0 assists, and 4.0 rebounds as the team finished the season as runner-up in the championship.